yuyu5333/yuyu5333/README.md

 **yuyu5333/yuyu5333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🔭 I’m currently working on a multi-spectral mosaic image restoration project at the Xi'an Institute of Optics and Precision Mechanics of CAS, where I develop techniques to restore high-quality images by combining spatial and spectral information from multi-spectral images.

-🎓 I am currently a Master's student at the School of Computer Science, Northwestern Polytechnical University,
+🔭 I'm currently exploring **large language models** and **Diffusion Transformers (Dit)**, focusing on their training methodologies and inference optimization techniques.

-🌱 I'm pursuing my Master's degree in Computer Science and Technology at Northwestern Polytechnical University,  majoring in Computer Science and Technology with a focus on intelligent IoT terminals.
+🎓 I hold a Master's degree in Computer Science and Technology from Northwestern Polytechnical University, where I specialized in intelligent IoT terminals.

-👯 I’m looking to collaborate on open source projects that are focused on machine learning, data science, and IoT middleware platforms.
+👯 I'm looking to collaborate on open source projects focused on machine learning, large model systems, and AI infrastructure.

-💬 Ask me about deep learning, Python programming, FPGA-based system design, or anything related to image and speech processing.
+💬 Ask me about deep learning, large language models, Diffusion Transformers (Dit), Python programming, or FPGA-based system design.

-📫 How to reach me: You can reach me at wyz_yy@mail.nwpu.edu.cn or 1812107659@qq.com
+📫 How to reach me: wyz_yy@mail.nwpu.edu.cn or 1812107659@qq.com

 😄 Pronouns: He/Him